Try Free — No Card Needed

 Step 4: Flag structural unknowns

 Any wall removal, extension or loft conversion must be flagged as "to be confirmed by structural engineer" in your estimate.
 Don't include a fixed price for steel beams, RSJs or structural alterations until you've got an engineer's spec.
 The floor plan might suggest a wall could come out — but you can't price it without knowing what's in there.
+Extensions also require planning permission or Permitted Development confirmation before work starts.

 Step 5: Add your contingency